Proxyanalyst LogoProxyanalyst

 $269,000

-Non-audit fees (audit-related fees of $205,000 plus all other fees of $64,000 = $269,000) represent approximately 31% of audit fees ($860,000), which is well below the 50% threshold that would trigger an AGAINST vote; Deloitte & Touche LLP is a Big 4 firm appropriate for a $1.3 billion market cap company; auditor tenure is not disclosed in the proxy so no tenure trigger applies, and there are no disclosed material financial restatements.
+Non-audit fees (audit-related fees of $205,000 plus all other fees of $64,000 = $269,000) represent approximately 31% of audit fees ($860,000), which is well below the 50% threshold that would raise independence concerns; Deloitte & Touche is a Big 4 firm appropriate for a company of this size; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire, but this is noted as a minor negative; no material restatements are disclosed.

 Actual Vote Results